Terrastories/terrastories/README.md

 <p>Please follow our new <a href="https://github.com/terrastories/offline-field-kit">offline field kit setup instructions</a>.</p>
 </div>

-#### Why are you no longer supporting offline mode here?**
+#### **Why are you no longer supporting offline mode here?**

 A few reasons.
 Namely, requiring offline communities to download and build the entire application from scratch was time-consuming, difficult on poor internet connections, and was often riddled with errors that were difficult to troubleshoot and fix without substantial support.

 **Faster, stabler, and more streamlined download to runtime instructions**

 Some of our latest efforts have been to create a more streamlined setup for communities wishing to host an offline instance out in the field, or what we like to call our "offline field kits."
-This includes building and hosting production ready images that have everything they need to run terrastories without needing everything to build terrastories.
+This involves us building and hosting production ready images that have everything they need to run terrastories, so you won't need to build it yourself.

-We've set up a lightweight, download and install [repository](https://github.com/terrastories/offline-field-kit).
+We've set up a lightweight download-and-install [repository](https://github.com/terrastories/offline-field-kit).
 It also includes advanced setup if you wish to configure it more than the run install.sh and boot with default configurations.

 **Protomaps and .pmtiles by default**

 Our new default rendering of map tiles is using Protomaps.
-Online and with an API key, we utilize Protomaps API; otherwise, we support rendering using a locally installed .pmtiles Map Package.
+For online environments, we utilize the Protomaps API (with an API key); otherwise, we support rendering using a locally installed .pmtiles Map Package.

 Terrastories still supports running your own Tileserver; however, we are deprecating support for running the Tileserver for you.